Take a look at just some of Ireland's fiercest females this International Women's Day.

 Dr. Kelly was concerned with the debilitating effect of poverty, especially the effect on women.
 She saw capitalism as the major cause of social injustice and spoke against philanthropic groups of the era (which were very popular among the wealthy) because they did not teach working women practical skills to help them become self-sufficient, instead they offered classes in embroidery and art.
 As an outlet for her opinions and observations Dr. Kelly wrote for the periodical Liberty.
 She was a dynamic writer and their most frequent female contributor.

-As well as working against social injustices in New York, Dr. Kelly never forgot her Irish roots and continued to support Irish nationalist politics in American by forming the American chapter of the Cumann na mBan in 1914.
+As well as working against social injustices in New York, Dr. Kelly never forgot her Irish roots and continued to support Irish nationalist politics in America by forming the American chapter of the Cumann na mBan in 1914.
 She also co-founded the Irish Progressive League in 1917.

 Dr. Kelly was often present at labor strikes supporting picketers but always advocated for peace.
 She became a prominent member of the Irish Women’s Council and a director of a clinic for the poor in Chelsea.
 Today, Dr. Gertrude Kelly has become a forgotten feminist and social activist.
 Two years after her death in 1934, the mayor of New York dedicated a playground to her on 21st Street, the Dr. Gertrude B. Kelly Playground.